 - Is Thailand a safe place to visit?

 - What is the coolest place in Thailand?

 - When is the best time to visit Thailand?

 Map of Thailand

-Thailand is a sprawling country with a mix of islands, rural land and jungle.
-Check out our map of Thailand to help you get a better understanding of the various regions and cities to visit.
+Thailand is a sprawling country with a mix of famous islands, rural land, and jungle.
+You can refer to our map of Thailand to get a better understanding of the various regions and cities to visit.

-Include these top places to visit in Thailand on your itinerary.
+Include some of these top places to visit in Thailand on your itinerary.
 Almost every square mile of this age-old world will surprise and delight you.